Lionfish problem in the Caribbean, Florida and in the Gulf of Mexico; Should scuba divers be killing them?

 Within the space of a few minutes, the shark made its move and grabbed the lionfish from the spear.

-There’s an inherent risk involve with teaching wild animals to see humans and expect a free meal
+The inherent risk involved with teaching wild animals to expect a free meal when they see humans

 On returning to the boat, whilst this experience was an amazing sight to see, the dive master said it wouldn’t be good to encourage this behaviour with sharks.
 She was worried it might cause further problems with divers in the future.